andrewjahn/AndysBrainBook/docs/Matlab/Matlab_02_VariablesStructures.rst

     y: 20
     z: 'fMRI'

+Let's explore in more detail what a structure is.

 Structures
 **********

 Similar to the integers and strings we have been using so far, a **structure** is another data type.
 In this case, however, it stores other data types as well, and organizes them into containers called **fields**.
 The structure we just created, ``Variables``, has three fields.
 These fields, in turn, can contain sub-fields, and those sub-fields can contain sub-fields, and so on, depending on your needs.

-For example, let's say that we have a subject, and we have that person's name, profession, hobby, and heartrate.
+For example, let's say that we have a subject, and we have that person's name, profession, hobby, and heart rate.
 We could create his structure using this code:

 ::